 He expressed hope that an expert employed to lure the macaques into the sanctuary could also train them to be more comfortable around people.
 However, he cited an additional challenge the Angaur State Government has in getting the funding to pay such a specialist.

 In January of last year, the National Government granted Angaur State $10,000 for the creation of the sanctuary.
-But this and other grants given by the National Government proved too small to continue to pay specialists and provide them with the resources they need to train the monkeys.
+But this and other block grants given by the National Government proved too small to continue to pay specialists and provide them with the resources they need to train the monkeys.

 Ideally, the revenue to pay for this would come from tourism—an industry which is limited due to COVID-19.